sclauguico/ai-chatbot-with-memory/README.md

 ## Acknowledgments

-This project was developed as part of an AI Engineer assessment test.
+This project was inspired by an AI Engineering assessment.
 Special thanks to the open-source community for providing the tools and frameworks that made this chatbot possible:

 - **LangChain** - For the powerful LLM application framework
 - **Ollama** - For providing easy-to-use offline LLM deployment